 Fluffy Vegan Strawberry Pancakes

-- Mix the Silk Protein Nutmilk and the lemon juice or ACV together in a small bowl/measuring cup.
+• Mix the plant milk and the lemon juice (or apple cider vinegar) together in a small bowl/measuring cup.
 Set aside – this will make the vegan buttermilk.

-- Serve pancakes hot and drizzle with maple syrup on top and your favorite toppings.
+• Serve pancakes hot and drizzle with maple syrup on top and your favourite toppings.

 Notes